arganjava/arganjava-fx-launchpad-proposal/README.md

 Details: \
 Stage of your project (just an idea, already in progress, proof of concept or prototype): Just Idea  \
 Main goals and planned approach:  \
-Does the project roadmap fit broadly into the FunctionX/PundiX Chain roadmap?
-Yes, our project would play the role of for crypto project. \
-Online resources (website, research papers, articles, blog posts, GitHub, etc): Please visit our official website at http://alphaday.com/.
-You can also visit our blog at https://blog.alphaday.com/ and our Github Repo at https://github.com/AlphadayHQ.  \
-Mockups/designs of any UI components Data models / API specifications of the core functionality: Please refer to the live version of our app: https://app.alphaday.com/  \
-An overview of the technology stack to be used: Alphaday is a React-Typescript dashboard on the frontend using a Python-Django backend built on distributed infrastructure with Postgres and Redis Databases. \
-Documentation of core components, protocols, architecture, etc. to be deployed: Please view our pitch deck as a reference point to this: https://bit.ly/Alphadaydeck  \
-What your project is not or will not provide or implement: We are a data aggregator, and unique in what we are trying to provide the market.
-What we will not do is compete with the likes of Dune, as they are data generators.
-What we are building will simplify things for the end users, and our product augments and further propagates the work of data creators.
+An overview of the technology stack to be used: Typescript, Java, web3js, ether, fx chain testnet Documentation of core components, protocols, architecture, etc. to be deployed: we will provid later What your project is not or will not provide or implement: We are unique in crypto project facilitator and interconnect between investor and trader .
+What we will not do is compete with the likes of swap https://fx-swap.io/, as we will collaborate with them.
+What we are building will gather investor and trader through crypto project, community and AMA.

 **Team profile**